anyu/all-things-go/concurrency/go-concurrency.md

 In Go, the basic unit of organization is a **goroutine**.

-You can think of a goroutine as a lightweight thread.
+You can think of a goroutine as a lightweight thread, or a function that can run concurrently with other code.

 Whereas threads are managed by the OS, however, goroutines are managed by Go's runtime.
 You can easily communicate between two goroutines, whereas you can't with threads.